prosyslab-classroom/is661-advanced-software-security/README.md

 The project theme of this course is "Be Galileo of Programming Systems".
 Students will make a visualization tool for understandable and explainable programming systems (e.g., program analyzer, fuzzer, synthesizer, compiler, etc).
 The visualization tool should help users understand the behavior of the underlying programming system.
-For example, the visualization tool can provide the following benefits:
+For example, such tools can provide the following benefits:
-- Help researchers (e.g., yourself) find new research problems in program systems
+- Help computer scientists (e.g., yourself) find new research problems in programming language, software engineering, or security.
-- Help non-expert users understand the behavior of program analyzers
+- Help non-expert users understand the behavior of software analyzers.

 Students can refer to the following projects for inspiration:
 - [James Webb Space Telescope](https://webb.nasa.gov)